gocodeup/rest-blog/README.md

 ```

 #### ***Of Note:***
 If the server shuts down, the tokens become invalid.
-The User must log in again.
+The User must "log in" again.